Hello!

 Nice to meet you.
 Our studio opportunities are below:

-CURRENT OPENINGS - Updated January 2026
+CURRENT OPENINGS - Updated April 2026

 Studio Assistants are paid positions to assist all aspects of ceramic studio operations under the direct supervision of Kazu Oba.
 Our starting rate and hours are $15/hr and at least two half days per week.
 The rate will increase to $20/hr after becoming familiar with our practices, and to $25 if you are providing your expertise in the areas, not limited to ceramic studio operations, such as glaze chemistry, kiln maintenance, mold making, photography, videography, etc. No open studio hours (hands-on training on the wheel) available at the current studio location.